 As I think about this question, and consider the multifaceted elements of our cognitive abilities, we are truly splendid in providing solutions to problems and this has propelled us to the top of the evolutionary ladder.
 Not only the apex predator but the apex gatherer, the apex farmer and the apex astronaut.
 We have conquered all global arenas, and some extra-global arenas too.
-It is this that makes us human: our connection to the planet, to each other, to the flora and fauna.
-And the self-awareness that we ARE connected.
+It is this that makes us human: the self-awareness that we ARE connected to you, me, the flaura, the fauna and the planet.
 A collective human consciousness, capable of constructing its awareness in the moment.
+For me, the true test of humanity is its capacity to know its Intention, Awareness, Choice and Response in the moment.
+The more capable you are of this, the greater your connection to everything else: the greater your Dynamic Intelligence.

 Unfortunately, what also makes us human is ignoring this connection in favour of a myopic superiority complex that determines we can do almost anything to our planet without consequence.